From the beginnings...

 In 1968 Pascal P. Lota from Bastia founded the ferry company and named it Corsica Line.
 The ferry Corsica Express (600 passengers and 60 vehicles) was the first ship to sail between Corsica and Italy.From 1968 to 1981 the ferry company Corsica Ferries developed its first market: the passage between Italy and Corsica.

-The company grew and in addition to the passages to Italy crossings to France were introduced and step by step the yellow ships became a synonym for comfort and quality.
+The company grew and, in addition to the passages to Italy, crossings to France were introduced and, step by step, the yellow ships became synonymous with comfort and quality.

 With the acquisition of the Italian company TTE Sardinia Ferries joined Corsica Ferries.

 Now the company could also offer passage between Sardinia and Italy.